 Task Results

-Tasks can specify their expected result type using theresult_type
+Tasks can specify their expected result type using theresult_type parameter:

 Task Status